mhusm/maps-boilerplate-2018/setup.md

 The goal of this step is to add Google Maps to your project.

 ### Getting an API key
-* Follow the instructions in the Email received from me.
+* We have received a Google Cloud Platform Education Grant.
+Follow the instructions in the Email received from me to get your credit.
 * Go to the [Google Cloud platform console](https://console.cloud.google.com/)
 * Create a new project
 * Enable the Maps Javascript API